marepstein/sun-to-moon/README.md

 ```

 ## Render issue
-I had to transform string in order to receive needed information from API.
+Transforming the data to a string in order to receive only necessary information from our API.

 ```
  <div className="content">